NisargRamani05/Leaseo/README.md

 ## Contribution
 - Fork → branch → PR.
 Follow linting and TypeScript checks, provide tests for core reservation and payment paths.

----

-If you want, I can:
-- Create a `README.rental.md` file in the repository (done),
-- Scaffold initial routes & server actions for quotations and reservation logic, or
-- Generate a small migration and seed data for testing reservations.

-Which next step would you like me to take? 🔧